apache/activemq-website/src/jms2.md

       <version>${activemq.version}</version>
     </dependency>

+Note: With ActiveMQ 6.0, the activemq-client-jakarta module is removed as it is no longer needed.

+### Spring bean usage

-Note: Spring bean definitions do not change for Jakarta support:
+Spring bean definitions do not change for Jakarta support.

     <bean class="org.apache.activemq.ActiveMQConnectionFactory">